-In our study, while the AR see-through did not outperform the 2D minimap on decision accuracy, it significantly reduced post-trial pointing errors, suggesting improved spatial mapping and memory.
-This distinction suggests that AR-embedded visualizations may be more beneficial in continuous, action-based spatial workflows rather than in isolated decision-making tasks.
+In our study, while the X-ray did not outperform the Minimap on decision accuracy, it significantly reduced post-trial pointing errors, suggesting improved spatial mapping.
+This distinction suggest that AR \final{X-Ray} \carton{may} be more beneficial in continuous, action-based spatial workflows rather than in isolated decision-making tasks.

-In high-stakes domains like emergency response, selecting a correct location is only the first step -- what follows is action.
+In spatial tasks like emergency response, selecting a correct location is only the first step; what follows is action.
 Misinterpreting a target's location after selection can be consequential.
 For instance, a user might correctly choose an exit from a wall-mounted map but walk the wrong way due to reference-frame confusion.
-AR-embedded visualizations mitigates this risk by spatially anchoring information in the environment.
-Thus, rather than emphasizing the weakness of AR-embedded visualizations, our findings illustrate its potential strengths in embodied spatial tasks and highlight when and where AR-embedded visualizations are best applied.
+AR \final{X-Ray} mitigates this risk by spatially anchoring information in the environment.
+Thus, rather than emphasizing the weakness of AR \final{X-Ray}, our findings illustrate their potential strengths in embodied spatial tasks and highlight when and where AR embedded visualizations are best applied.

-\para{Design Implications.} AR-embedded visualizations may be most effective when tightly coupled with tasks involving physical action, rather than static decision-making.
+\para{Design Implications.} AR embedded visualizations \carton{may} be most effective when tightly coupled with tasks involving physical action, rather than static decision-making.
 Designers should consider the viewer's movement and real-time orientation when designing the embedded visualizations.
 Emerging work on ``Visualization in Motion''~\cite{DBLP:journals/IEEE_TVCG/YaoBVI22} and ``First-Person View Visualization''~\cite{isenberg:hal-04782928} provides valuable guidance in this direction.
 In addition, AR systems should support smooth transitions between embedded visualizations and traditional 2D visualizations in the headset depending on task context and user needs.